 The Austin Zen Center seeks to maintain a welcoming, respectful and supportive environment and community.
 Sexual harassment, coercion, or discrimination based on sex or sexual orientation impedes practice, harms individuals and the Zen center community, and violates precepts.
 Sexual harassment violates the basic trust upon which relationships are founded.
 It undermines religious communities in which students, staff, practitioners and teachers form relationships built on interdependence and trust.

-Harassment includes verbal or physical behavior that is intimidating or insulting; threatens personal safety by expression or implication or interferes with full participation in the activities of the Sangha.
+Harassment includes verbal or physical behavior that is intimidating or insulting; it threatens personal safety by expression or implication, or it interferes with full participation in the activities of the Sangha.
 (TZC) When harassment is combined with improper sexuality, it becomes sexual harassment.

 Depending on the nature and severity of alleged misconduct, concerns about or allegations of sexual harassment may be handled either (1) directly by those involved (e.g., with the informal conflict policy), (2) or by using the formal conflict resolution process.

 Relationships within the Sangha and Student Teacher Relationships